SansGuidon/bookmarks/README.md

 * [John Cutler](https://hackernoon.com/we-cant-do-that-in-one-sprint-a6780d67480) - (2018) We Can’t Do That In One Sprint
 * [Shaun Finglas](https://blog.shaunfinglas.co.uk/2015/09/waste-write-less-code.html) - (2015) Waste: Write Less Code
 * [Lieven Vaneeckhaute (denshade)](https://softwareefficiency.wordpress.com/2015/02/10/fail-fast-spend-less-time-in-root-cause-analysis/) - (2015) Fail fast, spend less time in root cause analysis
+* [Software Engineering Radio](http://www.se-radio.net/2018/02/se-radio-episode-317-travis-kimmel-on-measuring-software-engineering-productivity/) - (2018) SE-Radio Episode 317: Travis Kimmel on Measuring Software Engineering Productivity
+* [Ashton Kemerling](http://ashtonkemerling.com/blog/2012/11/22/the-myth-of-the-lone-hacker/) - (2012) The Myth of the Lone Hacker | without the effort of countless other engineers, part and full time, their projects would have never made it off the ground.
+* [Michael Hoffman](http://code-worrier.com/how-to-be-stuck/#) - (2013) How to be Stuck - Learning to learn to code on the internet
+* [Robert Ecker](https://dev.to/teamcoder/the-problem-with-high-test-coverage-4dh) - (2017) The Problem With High Test Coverage

 ## Programmer humor
 * [CommitStrip](http://www.commitstrip.com/en) - daily life of developers